 For syndications, instead of reading a 10-K, you will receive an offering memorandum, which is essentially a 10-K for investing in a large multifamily property, retail building, storage facility, or development deal.
 (Of these, development is the riskiest.)
 After reading the terms, if you like the deal, then you can write a check to the syndicator for an equity or debt position in it.
 Then, if the deal goes well, then you will receive regular rent distributions.
 After the holding period is over, you will receive your principal and appreciation.

-Unfortunately, your investment is not liquid, meaning you can’t get out of it easily.
+Unfortunately, most syndications aren’t diversified and can be super risky.
+Also, your investment is not liquid, meaning you can’t get out of it easily.
 If the investment does well and you want to keep your money in the investment, then you have no power to do so because the syndicator has the mandate to exit the investment after a specific holding period is over.
 This can cause trouble because you will receive a lump sum payment at the end of the holding period (your original investment, its appreciation, and any residual rental income it has) and you will have to determine where to reinvest this money.

 A Blended Approach to Real Estate Investing

-You should own buy and hold real estate for as long as you can to take advantage of potential rent increases, equity build-up (paying down your mortgage), and the possibility of appreciation.
-But you should also have exposure to syndications, REITs, and other real estate partnerships in order to further diversify your holdings.
-Using these forms of real estate investing, you receive the benefit of exposure to other markets while leaning on professional management to protect you from the potential hazards of entering a market you’re unfamiliar with.
+By using multiple strategies for real estate investing, you receive the benefit of exposure to other markets while leaning on professional management to protect you from the potential hazards of entering a market you’re unfamiliar with.
 The big problem with partnerships and syndications is that they eventually end, leaving you with a chunk of cash that you’ll then need to reinvest—a hassle that many people don’t begrudge until they’ve had to try to find a new quality investment or syndication while being employed full time.
 By having a healthy buy and hold portfolio, you’ll still have exposure to the market while you’re looking for a place to reinvest your capital, and this is the ideal scenario to construct when you’re getting started in real estate investing.